|The Olefin Crisis

 differently from the distorted fibers laying in different directions and

-(There are methods of brightening the olefin and mitigating this
+are methods of brightening the olefin and mitigating this "velvet"

-"velvet" effect.
+effect.
 Read the Hue Renew article on this website).
+However, olefin

-However, olefin does have just ONE advantage over nylon.
-That is, it
+does have just ONE advantage over nylon.
+That is, it is colorfast.

 .
 To the cleaning customer, this distortion which results in